-- 1. The District will assign Rangers/Lead Rangers who have expressed interest three (3) weeks prior to the last Friday of the preceding schedule to additional 9/80 work schedules as staffing needs allow.
-By December 1, each group of Rangers/Lead Rangers in a geographical area shall meting an alternately select, based on seniority, four (4) week scheduling periods.
-The slots available for each four-week period will be equal to the number of Rangers eligible for potential additional 9-80s.
+- 1. The District will assign Rangers/Lead Rangers who have expressed interest by December 1 of the preceding year to additional 9/80 work schedules as staffing needs allow.
+By December 1, each group of Rangers/Lead Rangers in a geographical area shall meet and alternately select, based on seniority, four (4) week scheduling periods.
 The first slot will be given highest priority and the last slot lowest priority.
 Assignments will typically be for a four (4) week block. - 2.
-An employee assigned to a 9/80 schedule will normally alternate between a week of five (5) consecutive work days, consisting of one day of eight (8) hours and four days of nine (9) hours, followed by three (3) consecutive days off and a week of four (4) consecutive work days of nine (9) hours each, followed by two (2) consecutive days off or vice versa.
-The Fair Labor Standards Act work week for the 9/80 scheduled begins at the midway point on the day of the week that is opposite the day off.
-No employee on a 9/80 alternative work schedule is entitled to daily overtime as a result of working the scheduled hours in his or her alternative schedule. - 3.
+An employee assigned to a 9/80 schedule will normally alternate between a week of five (5) consecutive workdays, consisting of one day of eight (8) hours and four days of nine (9) hours, followed by three (3) consecutive days off and a week of four (4) consecutive work days of nine (9) hours each, followed by two (2) consecutive days off or vice versa.
+The Fair Labor Standards Act work week for the 9/80 schedule begins at the midway point on the day of the week that is opposite the day off.
+No employee on a 9/80 alternative work schedule is entitled to daily overtime as a result of working the scheduled hours in their alternative schedule. - 3.
 Staffing requirements will continue to be a priority over alternate scheduling. - 4.
-Additional 9/80 schedules will typically have as their eight (8) hour day a Wednesday.
+Additional 9/80 schedules will typically have as their eight (8) hour day a